rackerlabs/docs-cloud-files/rst/dev-guide/getting-started/purge-CDN-data.rst

 .. _gsg-purge-cdn-data:

-Purging an object from a CDN-enabled container
+Purge an object from a CDN-enabled container
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To remove a CDN-enabled object from public access before the TTL